-2.39 “Month” means a month reckoned according to the English calendar.
+2.39 “Month” means a month reckoned according to the Gregorian calendar.

 2.40 “Net Open Position” means the difference in total open long positions and total open short positions held by a Customer or Member in any Crypto currency and/or Contract on a given day or at a given period of time.

 2.41 “Order” means an offer to buy or sell a Crypto currency or/and Contract from the Market at a defined price complying with the Terms and Condition of such Crypto currency or/and Contract prescribed by the Exchange and the same is recorded in the Central Order Book.